The Blue Business® Plus Credit Card from American Express Review

 In this way, we hope to provide valuable and thorough reviews so you know exactly which cards are best for your spending needs.

-How American Express Blue Business Plus Credit Card Compares to Other Cards
+How The Blue Business® Plus Credit Card from American Express Compares to Other Cards

 The unlimited cash back rate of the American Express Cash Magnet Credit Card makes it particularly attractive for regular spenders.
 However, it may not be worthwhile for small business owners, who make most of their business purchases in the first half of the fiscal year.